MichelleCoffey/chachatea_v1/README.md

 ### Project Goals

  * An E-commerce website that allows customers to order tea for delivery online.
 Customers may also log in to write reviews.
+A site that is vibrant and attractive.
+It engages the user. it is is easy to navigate and allows a smooth sales process.

  * Site will use HTML, CSS, jQuery, Python, Stripe and Django.